lambda-dom/class_revisions/README.md

 Currently, I prefer to leave thieves and bards to [Rogue Rebalancing](https://www.shsforums.net/files/category/62-rogue-rebalancing), as I think the mod has done a stellar job with them.
 Plus, it also has a bunch of other content.
 There are some changes planned to Fighters, Mages, Sorcerers, Clerics and Druids, but these are relatively low-key, as changes to these core classes have the potential to muck up [SCS](https://github.com/Gibberlings3/SwordCoastStratagems), which is a no-no for me.
 I like only one half of [Refinements](https://github.com/UnearthedArcana/refinements) changes to Sorcerer HLAs, so have to think what to do about the other half; at any rate, SCS compatibility is a must.

-This leaves Monks; I like both what KR and [Monk Overhaul](https://forums.beamdog.com/discussion/33618/mod-monk-overhaul) have done with monks but have no firm design yet.
+This leaves Monks; I like both what KR and [Monk Overhaul](https://forums.beamdog.com/discussion/33618/mod-monk-overhaul) have done with monks but have no firm design in mind yet.